-Most of us already know about the benefits of LED holiday lighting (they use up to 75% less energy than traditional incandescent lights).
+Most of us already know about the eco-friendly benefits of LED holiday lighting (they use up to 75% less energy than traditional incandescent lights).
 But what about all the other holiday items you buy?

 According to the CDC, Americans throw away about 25% more trash between Thanksgiving and New Year’s Eve.
-Now is a great time to think about ways to go green this holiday season with 5 eco-friendly holiday tips.
+Now is a great time to think about ways to go green this holiday season with these 5 eco-friendly holiday tips.

 Instead of sending dozens of holiday cards out this year, try sending a Christmas card via email.
 While this may seem impersonal, you will be saving paper, stamps, and money – all while helping the environment.
 Not ready to get on the digital card trend just yet?
 You can also buy cards from “post-consumer” content which is a great alternative.